funjack/launchcontrol/contrib/blender/README.md

 -----

 Don't Panic.
-Blender can be very overwhelming but you don't need to know what everything does to create a Funscript :)
+Blender can be very overwhelming but you don't need to know what everything does in order to create a Funscript :)

 ### Switch to video editing layout